telescopeѲptics.net ▪▪▪▪ CONTENTS

 The near-equal F/C wavefront error secondary spectrum mode does not strictly define the best mode of chromatic correction.
 According to raytrace, polychromatic Strehl for photopic eye is at its maximum for the error in F nearly 20% smaller than in C, i.e. with their respective paraxial foci somewhat more separated.
 However, considering eye's shift toward mesopic mode in the typical observing session, the F error - and that in the blue-violet end in general - should be still smaller relative to the C error, more so in observing relatively dim objects.

-Note that this assumes no appreciable spherochromatism; even moderate level of spherical aberration in any given wavelength spreads its focus into a longitudinal segment, with the best focus location shifted away from the Gaussian (paraxial) focus, which is the basis of measurement for the secondary spectrum.
+Note that this assumes no appreciable spherochromatism; even moderate level of spherical aberration in any given wavelength spreads its focus over a longitudinal segment, with the best focus location shifted away from the Gaussian (paraxial) focus, which is the basis of measurement for the secondary spectrum.
 Moderate spherochromatism can either somewhat reduce, or increase the actual chromatic error (defocus and spherical aberration combined); significant amounts are generally undesirable.

 Although a term secondary spectrum generally applies to all wavelengths deviating from the common red/blue focus, it is most often used to designate the above focal separation, i.e. that between the common blue/red focus and focus of the shortest-focus (green) wavelength, normally also optimized for the minimum spherical aberration.
 Since the defocus for other wavelengths is nearly proportional to the F/C-to-e separation, it is a measure of the magnitude of secondary spectrum.
-The limit to chromatic correction for doublet achromat made with common glasses, expressed as the red/blue-to-green focal separation is somewhat smaller than ƒ/1800 if measured as F/C-to-e-line foci separation, and ~ƒ/2000 when measured as F/C-to-d-line foci separation.
+The limit to chromatic correction for doublet achromat made with common glasses, expressed as the red/blue-to-green focal separation is somewhat smaller than f/1800 if measured as F/C-to-e-line foci separation, and ~f/2000 when measured as F/C-to-d-line foci separation.
 Centered on e-line, defocus increases exponentially (with the square of wavelength differential) toward either end of the spectrum (FIG. 68).

 FIGURE 68

-: LEFT: Secondary spectrum in a doublet achromat.
-Canonical doublet achromat is optimized for minimum spherical aberration at the shortest-focus green e-line (C-F correction).
-Since C- and F-line are brought to a common focus, their axial separation from the e-line focus (focal shift) is near-identical, an so are their respective blurs (which, considering smaller Airy disc at the shorter wavelength, implies somewhat larger wavefront error in the blue).
-Defocus aberration worsens much more rapidly toward the blue end of the spectrum.
-This is even more pronounced in C-e corrected achromats, where C- and e-line are brought to a common focus, with the d-line being the optimized mid-line, and with reduced defocus error in the red.
-However, the blue/violet end is practically sacrificed, fading away into much more quickly expanding chromatic defocus.
-The downside is not only in losing the blue/violet end, but also in compromising a portion of the green toward the blue.
-Considering eye sensitivity curves for bright (photopic) and dim (scotopic) light conditions, correction shifted toward the blue end (d-F) offers best overall visual performance.
-RIGHT: Proper combination of two glasses of different dispersion not only greatly reduces longitudinal chromatism, it also changes the form of aberration.
-While that in a single lens (primary chromatism) has shorter wavelengths focusing shorter, and longer wavelengths longer, the combined lens - an achromat - has all wavelengths but one one in the mid-range focusing farther away.
+RIGHT: Proper combination of two glasses of different dispersions not only greatly reduces longitudinal chromatism, it also changes the form of aberration.
+While that in a single lens (primary chromatism) has shorter wavelengths focusing shorter, and longer wavelengths longer, the combined lens - an achromat - has all wavelengths but one in the mid-range focusing farther away.
 Similarly to the singlet, the rate of defocus increase with the wavelength differential is significantly higher toward shorter wavelengths.
-However, while defocus in the singlet can be well approximated as linear on either side, in the achromat it changes exponentially (averaged over blue/violet and orange/red, with the square of wavelength differential but, as the graph shows, significantly faster in the former), effectively forming a parabola tilted toward the longer wavelengths.
+However, while defocus error increase with wavelength differential is closer to the linear in the singlet, in the achromat it changes exponentially (averaged over blue/violet and orange/red, with the square of wavelength differential but, as the graph shows, significantly faster in the former), effectively forming a parabola tilted toward the longer wavelengths.
 Consequently, when the defocus error of a singlet in F and C is at the similar level to that in a doublet (100m

 Since the sum of the relative partial dispersions for an apohromatic doublet is, by definition, effectively zero, so is its secondary spectrum.
 In reality, there is always some residual secondary spectrum, but it is entirely negligible with well designed and made objectives.